TN 75 (12-24)

 Suggested MER for Evaluation:

-• Clinical history and examination that describes diagnostic features and physical findings;
+• Clinical history and examination that describes diagnostic features, physical findings, and treatment;

-• Genetic tests such as HLA typing may be done to evaluate for potential bone marrow transplantation, but are not required for diagnosis.
+• Genetic tests such as human leukocyte antigen (HLA) typing may be done to evaluate for potential bone marrow transplantation but are not required for diagnosis.

 Suggested Listings for Evaluation: